 This shift will only require one hour of your time and should be dedicated to your choice of optional subjects.
 If you are unable to put in 5 hours a day alongside working then you need to manage some time throughout the day to study it anyway.
-You may put in some time during your office breaks or bite into the time of shift 1 & 2 maybe taking 15 minutes from each to assign at least 45 minutes for studying the optional subject.
+You may put in some time during your office breaks or bite into the time of shifts 1 & 2 may be taking 15 minutes from each to assign at least 45 minutes for studying the optional subject.

 Since Sunday preparations will mainly focus on mains, it is important to know how mains questions are different from prelims questions and prepare writing answers accordingly.
-Prelims will go mainly for direct questions (E.g. What are the features of the ‘make in India’ scheme) but mains have more analytical questions (E.g. Why do you think the ‘make in India’ scheme failed?)
+Prelims will go mainly for direct questions (E.g. What are the features of the ‘Make in India’ scheme) but mains have more analytical questions (E.g. Why do you think the ‘make in India’ scheme failed?)

 If you do not have a lot of time at hand then you may assign the following amount of time to your preparations:

-- a) Put in 2 months for World History, Ethics and Geography
+# Put in 2 months for World History, Ethics and Geography

-- b) Put in 1 month for IR, Society and Disaster Management
+# Put in 1 month for IR, Society and Disaster Management

-- c) Put in half a month Security and Science Technology
+# Put in half a month Security and Science Technology

-- d) Put in half a month for education, society and health.
+# Put in half a month for education, society and health.

-Apart, from all these try to solve around 30 mock tests of the test series.
+Apart from all these, try to solve around 30 mock tests of the test series.
 For prelims, optional subject and essay type questions refer to the last 20 years question papers.
 For mains, refer to the last 10 years paper.
 Remember to keep all the standard and prescribed books handy.

-7. Mistakes to be avoided by working individuals
+Mistakes to be Avoided by Working Individuals

-- Do not compromise sleep: Compromising sleep will only reduce your efficiency and performance.
+Compromising sleep will only reduce your efficiency and performance.
 Especially, if you have the habit of sleeping 8-9 hours, then not sleeping enough will retard your body functions and your brain will not work to its maximum usable capacity.
 If you are used to sleeping less, try to maintain the regular hours of sleep you need and don’t reduce it further.

-- Not Prioritizing: Do not go haywire with your preparations.
+Do not go haywire with your preparations.
 Know what the need of the moment is and prepare accordingly.
 For e.g. do not focus on your optional in April when the prelims are knocking at your door.
 Follow the 4-5 hour shift system suggested in the article and keep your priorities straight.